-118 The intervention would have to be justified in term of its effects on disparities and/or the share of people above relevant thresholds in the place targeted by the policy.
+The intervention would have to be justified in term of its effects on disparities and/or the share of people above relevant thresholds in the place targeted by the policy.
 This rules out any intervention which is justified in equity terms but is de facto aimed at enhancing the returns of very few individuals.
-This emphasises, once again, the need for a clear-cut distinction between the two objectives.
+This

-119 The data-base of OECD (2008a) shows for example that in half of all metropolitan regions a higher than country-average productivity is coupled with a higher than country-average unemployment rate.
+The data-base of OECD (2008a) shows for example that in half of all metropolitan regions a higher than country-average productivity is coupled with a higher than country-average unemployment rate.

 The economic rationale for pursuing the efficiency objective applies most especially to lagging regions, but it can be extended to all regions.
 Agglomerations tend already to benefit from "the hand of the State" and may have much less need for additional resources.
 However, there are four reasons for them to be included in a place-based policy.
 First, as claimed above, this approach increases accountability and can reduce policy risks.
 Secondly, interdependencies exist which argue for keeping all places in the policy network: Thirdly, policy learning and dissemination effects point in the same direction.
 Fourthly, comparative advantages can change with remarkable speed and a place which is successful today might well fall behind tomorrow.
-It, therefore, makes no sense to draw rigid boundaries120.
+It, therefore, makes no sense to draw rigid boundaries 120.